 - Divide the total by 61 = volume in liters

-You’ll find the volume in liters of our compression sacks on the seatosummit.com website.
+You’ll find the volume of our compression sacks in liters on the Sea to Summit website.

-If you need compression and waterproof protection and weight is not critical, we’d suggest the eVent Compression Dry Sack. eVent Compression Sack – Size M compresses from 15 down to 5 liters; weight is 5.2 ounces.
+If you need compression and waterproof protection and weight is not critical, we’d suggest the eVent Compression Dry Sack.
+The eVent Compression Sack – Size M compresses from 14 down to 4.5 liters; weight is 5.2 ounces.

 If you need compression but not waterproof protection and weight is critical, we’d suggest the Ultra-Sil Compression Sack.
 Ultra-Sil Compression Sack – Size M compresses from 15 down to 5 liters; weight is 3 ounces.

-If you need waterproof protection but do not need maximum compression, we’d suggest the eVac Dry Sack. eVac Dry Sack – Size 13 Liter weighs 2.4 ounces.
-Note: When you Pack your soft goods in the eVac sack, roll and click the roll-top closure then sit on the bag to squeeze out air through the eVent fabric base; roll the roll-top closure down tighter and you’ve achieved a reasonable degree of compression without adding significant weight.
+If you need waterproof protection but do not need maximum compression, we’d suggest the eVac Dry Sack.
+The eVac Dry Sack – Size 13 Liter weighs 2.4 ounces.
+Note: When you pack your soft goods in the eVac sack, roll and click the roll-top closure then sit on the bag to squeeze out air through the eVent fabric base.
+Roll the roll-top closure down tighter and you’ve achieved a reasonable degree of compression.
 You’ll need to pack the bag into your backpack and pack other gear on top to prevent it drawing air back into the eVac sack.